eReuse/devicehub-teal/README_docker.md

 ```
 means the installation failed.

-If the deployment was end-to-end successful (two running Devicehub instances successfully connected to the DLT backend selected in the .env file), you can see this text in the last lines:
+If the deployment was end-to-end successful you can see this text in the last lines:
 ```
   dhub-devicehub-1  |  * Running on all addresses.
   dhub-devicehub-1  |    WARNING: This is a development server.
 Do not use it in a production deployment.